andrewt0301/hse-acos-course/docs/part1ca/02_DataTypes/lecture.md

 8. Convert the following pairs decimal numbers to 4-bit binaries and add them.

    Values: unsigned (`7`, `9`), signed (`4`, `-5`)

-Additionally:

-1. Provide your explanation for (*) tasks from the class.
-Bonus point.

-Commit the file with the solutions to your private GitHub account.
-Place it into the folder `ca/lab02`.

 ## References